KarynaMisnik/Javascript-notes/README.md

 ###### Why "Java" in Javascript?

-Java was extremely popular at that time, and <a href='https://en.wikipedia.org/wiki/Netscape'>**Netscape**,</a>, the company behind JavaScript, wanted to capitalize on Java's popularity.
-Despite the name, JavaScript and Java are two distinct languages with different syntax, semantics, and purposes.
+Java was extremely popular at that time, and <a href='https://en.wikipedia.org/wiki/Netscape'>**Netscape**</a>, the company behind JavaScript, wanted to capitalize on Java's popularity.
+Despite the name, JavaScript and Java are two distinct languages with different syntax, semantics and purposes.
 The inclusion of "Java" in the name was primarily a marketing decision and does not imply a direct relationship between the two languages.

 ## JavaScript versions